 What makes pterostilbene even more powerful than resveratrol is the makeup of its molecules.

 The molecular structures of resveratrol and pterostilbene are, not surprisingly, very similar.
 They’re like first cousins.

 But the pterostilbene molecule has two more connecting points.
 In practical terms, this means that it is more easily absorbed through the stomach lining and cell membranes, so it’s more bioavailable.
 And that means it’s more accessible to your body — and it stays in your system longer.

 Diseases like diabetes or cancer, and conditions like high cholesterol, involve some sort of change in the normal behavior of our metabolism.

 Pterostilbene acts like a chameleon.
 What it does varies, depending on how our cells have deviated from their normal, healthy, metabolic actions.

 The metabolic regulation accomplished by pterostilbene has been compared to the effects of drugs like metformin, used to treat type 2 diabetes, and tamoxifen used to treat some forms of breast cancer.

 Other benefits of pterostilbene

 Pterostilbene’s health benefits are numerous and affect many systems in your body…

-- It strengthens Natural Killer (NK) cells, the immune system’s “seek and destroy” cells that go after abnormal cells in the body, like viruses or pre-cancerous cells.
+- It strengthens Natural Killer (NK) cells, the immune system’s “seek and destroy” cells that go after abnormal cells in the body.